WICG/portals/README.md

 Attempting to activate a closed portal will fail.
 Activation can also fail if another navigation is in progress, as discussed [above](#session-history-navigation-and-bfcache).
 In all of these cases, the promise returned by the `activate()` method will be rejected, allowing page authors to gracefully handle the failure with a custom error experience.

 Another consideration is how activation behaves when the portal is currently loading content.
-This breaks down into two cases:
+This breaks down into a few cases:

 - During the initial load of content into a portal, e.g. given